-Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology and athletic development.
+Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology, and athletic development.

 As Eisenhower once reportedly said, albeit in a different context, "The plan is nothing, it's all in the planning." so it is with sport.
-In this literature review we firstly look at what affects planning and then look at what constitutes a plan for an athlete in their given sport.
-An understanding of the training process is fundamental to planning, as is knowledge of the status of the athlete, their potential and indeed their goals.
-The review is then developed to look at the latest literature affecting development of the key areas of speed, strength and skill (coordination).
+In this literature review, we firstly look at what affects planning and then look at what constitutes a plan for an athlete in their given sport.
+An understanding of the training process is fundamental to planning, as is knowledge of the status of the athlete, their potential, and indeed their goals.
+The review is then developed to look at the latest literature affecting the development of the key areas of speed, strength, and skill (coordination).
 As one author reports 'the development of performance in competition is achieved through a training process that is designed to induce automation of motor skills and enhance structural and metabolic functions.

-Along the same lines, but from a generic resistance training perspective, the author of a report identifies the importance of strength, power, speed, hypertrophy, localized muscular endurance, motor performance, balance and coordination in improving athletic performance.
+Along the same lines, but from a generic resistance training perspective, the author of a report identifies the importance of strength, power, speed, hypertrophy, localized muscular endurance, motor performance, balance, and coordination in improving athletic performance.
 The dynamic nature of progression is emphasized along with the importance of adapting the plan to achieve the goals.

 Muscle fatigue, a major limiting factor to performance, is a key consideration in session planning.
-A recent Scandinavian paper concludes that there is no difference between male sprinters, endurance runners or untrained subjects in their ability to recover from a bout of maximal intensity drop jumps (total of 100 performed maximally every 20s) either in terms of the short-term recovery or the extent of low frequency fatigue.
-The authors also relate this to slow twitch muscle fibres stating that their prevalence does not affect resistance to such fatigue or accelerate recovery from this form of training load.
-However, biopsy data is not reported and so this appears to be an assumption.
+A recent Scandinavian paper concludes that there is no difference between male sprinters, endurance runners, or untrained subjects in their ability to recover from a bout of maximal intensity drop jumps (total of 100 performed maximally every 20s) either in terms of the short-term recovery or the extent of low-frequency fatigue.
+The authors also relate this to slow-twitch muscle fibres stating that their prevalence does not affect resistance to such fatigue or accelerate recovery from this form of training load.
+However, biopsy data is not reported, and so this appears to be an assumption.

-Muscle damage recovered with time almost equally in both groups, but the POMS scores were significantly decreased only in subjects in the low intensity exercise group.
+Muscle damage recovered with time almost equally in both groups, but the POMS scores were significantly decreased only in subjects in the low-intensity exercise group.
 Rugby matches impose both physiological and psychological stress on players.
-The addition of low intensity exercise to the rest period did not adversely affect physiological recovery and had a significantly beneficial effect on psychological recovery by enhancing relaxation.
+The addition of low-intensity exercise to the rest period did not adversely affect physiological recovery and had a significantly beneficial effect on psychological recovery by enhancing relaxation.